 Lusungu is responsible for managing our finances, as well as overseeing operations and office management.

 Jay has been with First Story since the start; he participated in our pilot year programme as a student at Cranford Community College.
 After university Jay returned to First Story as an intern and has undertaken various roles since, including Programme Officer for our London region.
 Jay is now responsible for publishing all of our anthologies and for overseeing digital content.

 Editorial Content Manager

-Programme Manager (East Midlands)
+Programme and Partnerships Manager (East Midlands)

 Andy supports our programmes across the North with a current focus in West Yorkshire.
 Over the past 15 years he has come to specialise in arts and cultural engagement across the education sector.
 His passion lies in finding ways to remove barriers and build community spaces where young people can thrive; he has found creative writing to be one of the best ways to achieve this.

 Programme and Partnerships Manager (West Yorkshire)